yegor256/blog/_drafts/_envelopes.md

 );
 {% endhighlight %}

-Instead of doing it over and over again in many places you use `RsHtml`:
+Instead of doing this composition of decorators over and over again in many places you use `RsHtml`:

 {% highlight java %}
 String text = // you have it already
 Response response = new RsHtml(text);
 {% endhighlight %}

-We can go a bit further and introduce some extra functionality in `RsHtml`, on top of just decorating provided argument.
-For example, we can:
+It is very convenient, but that `RsWrap` is very verbose.
+Too many lines, which are not doing anything special, just forwarding all method calls to the encapsulated `Response`.

+How about we introduce a new concept&mdash;"decorators" with a new keyword `decorates`:

 {% highlight java %}
-class RsHtml extends RsWrap {
+class RsHtml decorates Response {
   RsHtml(final String text) {
-    super(RsHtml.make(text));
-  }
-  private static Response make(final String text) {
+    this(
-    String type = // load it from disc return new RsWithType(
+      new RsWithType(
         new RsWithStatus(text, 200),
-      type
+        "text/html"
       )
+    )
   }
 }
 {% endhighlight %}

-The problem here is that this private static method `make()` will be called from constructor, which is a
-[bad idea]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}) in general&mdash;to
-do anything in a constructor except initialization of object attributes.

-How about we introduce a new concept&mdash;"envelopes":
+Then, in order to create an object, we just call:

 {% highlight java %}
-envelope RsHtml implements Response {
-  RsHtml(final String text) {
-    String type = // load it from disc return new RsWithType(
-      new RsWithStatus(text, 200),
-      type
-    )
-  }
-}
+Response response = new RsHtml(text);
 {% endhighlight %}

+We don't have any new methods in that decorators, just constructors.
+The only purpose of these guys is to create other objects and encapsulate them.
+They are not really full-purpose objects.
+They only help us create other objects.

+That's why I would call them "decorating envelopes."

 This idea may look very similar to the [Factory](https://en.wikipedia.org/wiki/Factory_%28object-oriented_programming%29) design pattern,